automatisch/automatisch/packages/docs/pages/build-integrations/triggers.md

 ## Define triggers

-Let's create the `triggers/index.ts` file inside of the `thecatapi` folder.
+Create the `triggers/index.ts` file inside of the `thecatapi` folder.

 ```typescript
 import searchCatImages from './search-cat-images';